 Most windtechs learn their trade by attending technical schools.
-Associate’s degree programs for wind turbine service technicians usually take 2 years and are offered at vocational–technical schools and community colleges.
+Many workers complete their coursework, although strong demand leads some employers to hire windtech interns before they graduate.
+Associate’s degree programs for wind turbine service technicians usually take 2 years and are offered at technical schools and community colleges.

 - Electrical maintenance

 - Hydraulic maintenance

 - Mechanical systems, including blade inspection and maintenance

 - Computers and programmable logic control systems